Contrast-Security-OSS/contrast-chrome-extension/README.md

 5. Click the 'load unpacked extension' button
 6. Navigate to the cloned repo and select the top level directory
 7. View chrome extension in top right corner of chrome
-8. Navigate to `Your Account` in Teamserver and load configuration.
+8. Navigate to `Organization Settings > API` in Teamserver and load configuration.

 ### Setup